jpco/tinsh/README.md

  - History
  - a(n as-of-yet unused) notion of scope for variables
     - environment variables and aliases always have global scope
+ - subshells (not severely tested)

 ### Todo (in no particular order)
 CURRENT: EVAL REFACTOR
+ - var resolution splits quotes
+ - redirection doesn't seem to be working, nor does piping

 ##### Interactive
  - Tab completion (more/better)